335. Fraudcast News

 – Good thing everyone’s cells are labeled with prisoner’s names, otherwise I wouldn’t be able to recognize obscure faces like Michael Moore or Elmo.

 – The insane prisoner that helps the Simpsons escape is basically that Cookie guy from “Dude, Where’s My Ranch?”
 If any character deserved a second appearance, it definitely… is not him.
 Also he died in that episode, didn’t he?
-Who cares.
+Oh, who cares.

 333. The Way We Weren’t